-- as part of SYNNEX, the Concentrix business has historically benefitted from SYNNEX' larger size and purchasing power in procuring certain goods and services and some of the Concentrix client relationships may have been improved by the client's relationship with SYNNEX' - we will incur costs as a stand-alone public company, which include an independent board of directors, stock exchange listing fees, audit, accounting, tax, legal, and other professional services costs; - the actions required to separate SYNNEX and Concentrix could disrupt our operations; - certain costs and liabilities that were otherwise less significant to SYNNEX as a whole will be more significant for Concentrix as a standalone company; - we may not achieve the anticipated benefits of the spin-off for a variety of reasons, including, among others: (i) the spin-off will require significant amounts of management's time and effort, which may divert management's attention from operating and growing our business; (ii) following the spin-off, we may be more susceptible to market fluctuations and other adverse events than if we were still a part of SYNNEX; and (iii) following the spin-off, our business will be less diversified than SYNNEX' business prior to the spin-off; and - to preserve the tax-free treatment of the separation and the distribution to SYNNEX for U.S. federal income tax purposes, under the tax matters agreement that Concentrix will enter into with SYNNEX, Concentrix will be restricted from taking actions that may cause the separation and distribution to be taxable to SYNNEX for U.S. federal income tax purposes.
+- as part of SYNNEX, the Concentrix business has historically benefitted from SYNNEX' larger size and purchasing power in procuring certain goods and services; - we will incur costs as a stand-alone public company, which include an independent board of directors, stock exchange listing fees, audit, accounting, tax, legal, and other professional services costs; - the actions required to separate SYNNEX and Concentrix could disrupt our operations; - certain costs and liabilities that were otherwise less significant to SYNNEX as a whole will be more significant for Concentrix as a standalone company; - we may not achieve the anticipated benefits of the spin-off for a variety of reasons, including, among others: (i) the spin-off will require significant amounts of management's time and effort, which may divert management's attention from operating and growing our business; (ii) following the spin-off, we may be more susceptible to market fluctuations and other adverse events than if we were still a part of SYNNEX; and (iii) following the spin-off, our business will be less diversified than SYNNEX' business prior to the spin-off; and - to preserve the tax-free treatment of the separation and the distribution to SYNNEX for U.S. federal income tax purposes, under the tax matters agreement that Concentrix will enter into with SYNNEX, Concentrix will be restricted from taking actions that may cause the separation and distribution to be taxable to SYNNEX for U.S. federal income tax purposes.
 These restrictions may limit our ability to pursue certain strategic transactions and equity issuances or engage in other transactions that might increase the value of our business for a period of time.